sbonner0/DynamicGEM/README.md

 I have made changes to remove the TIMERS and DynamicTRIAD dependency and to suit different graph formats.

 Learning graph representations is a fundamental task aimed at capturing various properties of graphs in vector space.
 Most recent methods learn such representations for static networks.
 However, real world networks evolve over time and have varying dynamics.
 Capturing such evolution is key to predicting the properties of unseen networks.
 To understand how the network dynamics affect the prediction performance, various embedding approaches have been proposed.
 In this dynamicGEM package, we present some of the recently proposed algorithms.
-These algorithms include [Incremental SVD](https://pdfs.semanticscholar.org/4e8f/82b0741c2151d36f2201fc11b0b148beab60.pdf), [Rerun SVD](https://arxiv.org/pdf/1711.09541.pdf), [Optimal SVD](https://www.kdd.org/kdd2016/papers/files/rfp0184-ouA.pdf), [Dynamic TRIAD](http://yangy.org/works/dynamictriad/dynamic_triad.pdf), [Static AE](https://arxiv.org/pdf/1805.11273.pdf), [Dynamic AE](https://arxiv.org/pdf/1809.02657.pdf), [Dynamic RNN](https://arxiv.org/pdf/1809.02657.pdf), [Dynamic AERNN](https://arxiv.org/pdf/1809.02657.pdf).
+These algorithms include [Static AE](https://arxiv.org/pdf/1805.11273.pdf), [Dynamic AE](https://arxiv.org/pdf/1809.02657.pdf), [Dynamic RNN](https://arxiv.org/pdf/1809.02657.pdf), [Dynamic AERNN](https://arxiv.org/pdf/1809.02657.pdf).
 We have formatted the algorithms so that they can be easily compared with each other.
 This library is published as [DynamicGEM: A Library for Dynamic Graph Embedding Methods](https://arxiv.org/abs/1811.10734) [0].

 ## Implemented Methods
 dynamicGEM implements the following graph embedding techniques:
-* [Incremental SVD](https://pdfs.semanticscholar.org/4e8f/82b0741c2151d36f2201fc11b0b148beab60.pdf): This method utilizes a perturbation matrix capturing the dynamics of the graphs along with performing additive modification on the SVD.
-[1]
-* [Rerun SVD](https://arxiv.org/pdf/1711.09541.pdf): This method uses incremental SVD to create the dynamic graph embedding.
-In addition to that, it uses a tolerance threshold to restart the optimal SVD calculations and avoid deviation in incremental graph embedding.
-[2]
-* [Optimal SVD](https://www.kdd.org/kdd2016/papers/files/rfp0184-ouA.pdf): This method decomposes adjacency matrix of the graph at each timestep using Singular Value Decomposition (SVD) to represent each node using thedlargest singular values.
-[3]
-* [Dynamic TRIAD](http://yangy.org/works/dynamictriad/dynamic_triad.pdf): This method utilizes the triadic closure process to generate a graphembedding that preserves structural and evolution patterns of the graph.
-[4]
 * [Static AE](https://arxiv.org/pdf/1805.11273.pdf): This method uses deep autoencoder to learn the representation of each node in the graph.
 [5]
 * [Dynamic AE](https://arxiv.org/pdf/1809.02657.pdf): This method models the interconnection of nodes within and acrosstime using multiple fully connected layers.
 It extends Static AE for dynamic graphs.
 [6]
 * [Dynamic RNN](https://arxiv.org/pdf/1809.02657.pdf): This method uses sparsely connected Long Short Term Memory(LSTM) networks to learn the embedding.
 [6]